mcewen93/FinalProject_Info1_MySQL_DataBase/README.md

 This is a Bioinformatics final project made by Daniel Alexander Basto (daniel.basto@udea.edu.co) and me (david.mcewen@udea.edu.co).
-Using Python and PHP.
+Using Python, MySQL and PHP.